25 Different Types of Houses From Around the World

 Strong homes made of wood and concrete in the Dominican Republic

 Homes are often painted in cheerful colours in the Dominican Republic, brightening up neighbourhoods.
-Many people in the Dominican Republic still live on “bateys,” abandoned sugarcane factories where companies built small homes for the factory workers, which lack most services.
+Some communities live on “bateys,” abandoned sugarcane factories where companies built small homes for the factory workers, which lack most services.
 Due to the number of hurricanes and storms, houses need to be strong which is why concrete and wood are used to build homes.

 Traditional Mexican houses

 In Port-au-Prince, Haiti, tiny, colourful homes are built very close to one another on the hills surrounding the city.
-Small and mountainous, Haiti is known for natural disasters.
-Houses need to withstand earthquakes and regular hurricanes, but many people cannot afford this.
-Some are still living in camps after the earthquake of 2010 and others have built basic concrete-walled houses with tin roofs.
+Small and mountainous, Haiti suffers from regular natural disasters so houses need to withstand earthquakes and regular hurricanes, but many people cannot afford this.

 Brightly coloured houses in Colombia